Hi! Here’s a slightly tardy update on a cool experience in Oxford. As of publishing, I am in Canterbury and we leave for Cambridge tomorrow afternoon.

 The Radcliffe Medical Library.
 Pictures of the inside were forbidden, but they have not only an ornate building, but a labyrinth of underground book storage and reading rooms.
 The people of Oxford are dedicated to the preservation and expansion of knowledge to an impressive degree.

 This is the Oxford coat of arms.
 The Latin phrase means “God my inspiration” and the open book is something of an Oxford inside joke, since the Cambridge coat of arms is a closed book.
-It was fun to learn about the ongoing friendly completion between the two iconic institutions.
-This is the only example where the page is turned down, to show that they read more than one page of the book.
+It was fun to learn about the ongoing friendly competition between the two iconic institutions.
+This is the only example where the page is turned down, to show that they read more than one page of the book, a rebuttal to a Cambridge diss.

 The tour was lovely, but at the end I was left to find lunch in Oxford and while away two hours.
 I was burned out on travel and history and needed a break.
 I was also going through some issues with comrades and feeling insecure and isolated.
 I wandered through town until I found the Covered Market, with a sign proclaiming the establishment dates from 1774.
 Although the concept of the market had deep roots, many of the shops looked new.
 An unassuming boba tea shop caught my eye, not because I was thirsty, but because the walls were a work of art.